EU says 'difficult' Brexit talks unlikely to yield swift deal

 May, whose lack of a reliable majority in parliament has complicated passage of her plan, last week opened the way to a short extension of the negotiating period and the EU sees a delay until the end of June as relatively easy.

-But EU leaders have also mooted a longer delay, in part to help May coax the hardline Conservative euroskeptics to accept her deal - or risk Brexit being put off for a considerable time and perhaps never materializing at all.
+But EU leaders have also mooted a longer delay, in part to help May coax the hardline Conservative eurosceptics to accept her deal - or risk Brexit being put off for a considerable time and perhaps never materialising at all.

 May was due on Wednesday to offer the lawmakers more say on workers’ rights after Brexit, an attempt to woo the main Labour opposition which rebuffed her deal in January for not keeping close economic ties with the EU.